Angus Deayton

-Gordon Angus Deayton (/ˈdiːtən/; born 6 January 1956) is an English actor, writer, musician, comedian, and broadcaster.
+Gordon Angus Deayton (/ˈdiːtən/; born 6 January 1956) is an English actor, broadcaster, comedian, musician, and writer.

-He was the original presenter of the satirical panel game Have I Got News for You, the host of British panel show Would I Lie to You? from 2007 to 2008, and a regular cast member of the David Renwick sitcom One Foot in the Grave from 1990 until 2000.
-He also played George Windsor in series 8-10 of Waterloo Road.
+Deayton was the original presenter of two successful British comedy panel shows, Have I Got News for You (1990–2002) and Would I Lie to You?
+(2007–2008), and a regular cast member of the David Renwick sitcom One Foot in the Grave (1990–2000).
+He also played George Windsor in the series Waterloo Road.

 Early life

-The youngest of three sons of a Prudential insurance broker/manager English father and a home economics school teacher Scottish mother, Deayton was brought up in Banstead, Surrey, and attended Oakhurst Grange School and Caterham School.
+Deayton was the youngest of three sons of a Prudential insurance broker/manager English father and a home economics school teacher Scottish mother.
+He was brought up in Banstead, Surrey and attended Oakhurst Grange School before going to Caterham.
 He showed early promise as a footballer and had a trial with Crystal Palace.
 He was captain of the Caterham U16 Rugby team.

-Deayton read French and German at New College, Oxford, where, in 1978, he was recruited into the Oxford Revue, performing with them at the Edinburgh Festival Fringe.
+After Caterham, Deayton went on to read French and German at New College, Oxford and in 1978, he was recruited into the Oxford Revue, performing with them at the Edinburgh Festival Fringe.
 This led to the creation of the parody band the Hee Bee Gee Bees in 1980, with the songs written by Richard Curtis and Philip Pope.
 Their best-selling single "Meaningless Songs (In Very High Voices)" (plus the B-side "Posing in the Moonlight") was a parody of the falsetto style of disco hits by the Bee Gees.